-Breakfast at Tiffany’s, which will be directed by Nikolai Foster, the Artistic Director of Curve, as part of his inaugural season for the company, with production design by Matthew Wright (La Cage Aux Folles), lighting design by Ben Cracknell and sound design by Mic Poole, will begin performances in Leicester on 3 March 2016, before embarking on a UK & Ireland Tour.
+Breakfast at Tiffany’s, which will be directed by Nikolai Foster, the Artistic Director of Curve, as part of his inaugural season for the company, with production design by Matthew Wright (La Cage Aux Folles), will begin performances in Leicester on 3 March 2016, before embarking on a UK & Ireland Tour.
 The 12-week season at the Theatre Royal Haymarket in London’s West End will be from 30 June to 17 September 2016.

 Based on Truman Capote’s beloved masterwork, Breakfast at Tiffany’s is set in New York in 1943.
 Fred, a young writer from Louisiana, meets Holly Golightly, a charming, vivacious and utterly elusive good-time girl.
 Everyone falls in love with Holly – including Fred.
 But Fred is poor, and Holly’s other suitors include a playboy millionaire and the future president of Brazil.
 As war rages on in Europe, Holly begins to fall in love with Fred – just as her past catches up with her.

 Artistic Director of Curve, Nikolai Foster said, “I am thrilled Pixie Lott will lead the company in our production of Richard Greenberg’s beautiful adaptation of Truman Capote’s Breakfast at Tiffany’s.
 Developing new audiences for drama and presenting plays which are socially relevant, are things we feel passionately about at Curve.
 I am very proud Pixie, Richard and our first class creative team will be joining us in Leicester for my inaugural season.”